-The garden’s Executive Team has the duty of enforcing rules and making decisions for the garden.
+The garden’s leadership team has the duty of enforcing rules and making decisions for the garden.
 They have authority to resolve conflicts, including refusing a plot to a gardener or dismissing a current gardener.

-Members must apply each year for a plot, though returning gardeners will be given first priority and be permitted to keep the same plot if they wish.
+Gardeners must apply each year for a plot but returning gardeners in good standing will be given first preference and permitted to keep the same plot if they wish.

-If you have a surplus of vegetables or fruits, please contact the Educational Director.
-Your excess produce can be included with harvests from the educational plot in the donation to the Grace Episcopal Church Food Pantry.
+If you have a surplus of vegetables or fruits, please contact the Education Coordinator.
+Weekly donations are made to Grace Episcopal Food Pantry.

-Do not disturb or harvest others’ gardens, even if you think they have neglected their plot.
+Do not harvest, weed, or tend your neighbor’s garden even if you think they have neglected their plot without explicit permission.

-The garden is not for commercial use; you cannot sell your produce or post any advertisements.
+The garden is not available for commercial use; don’t sell your produce.

-If you use the garden’s tools, please return them to the storage area when done and re-lock the storage bench.
+If you use the garden’s tools (including the water key!), please return them to the storage bench when done and ensure locks are secured.